 It is difficult to manage thousands of compounds altogether while performing virtual high-throughput screening.
-Compounds databases allow to download molecules in different formats such as the ZINC database allows downloading a batch file that is processed afterward.
+Compounds databases allow to download of molecules in different formats such as the ZINC database allows downloading a batch file that is processed afterward.
 In this article, we will download small molecules from the ZINC database that can be used in virtual screening.

 Downloading batch file